-- Inflammation of the tonsils (Tonsillitis).
-An early study found that people who had their tonsils removed recovered faster if they ate soup containing dandelion compared to those who ate soup without dandelion.
+- Swelling (inflammation) of the tonsils (tonsillitis).
+Early research shows that people who have had their tonsils removed recover faster if they eat soup containing dandelion compared to those who eat soup without dandelion.

-- Preventing urinary tract infections (UTIs).
+- Infections of the kidney, bladder, or urethra (urinary tract infections or UTIs).
 A specific combination of dandelion root and leaf extracts of another herb called uva ursi taken by mouth seems to help reduce the number of UTIs in women.
 In this combination, uva ursi is used because it seems to kill bacteria, and dandelion is used to increase urine flow.
 However, this combination should not be used long-term because it is not known if uva ursi is safe for extended use.

 - Loss of appetite.